ashitoshh01/Decotech/README.md

-# eNAM AgriMarket — Next.js 15 + Firebase + TailwindCSS
+# AgriTrade — Next.js 15 + Firebase + TailwindCSS

-A production-ready digital agricultural marketplace inspired by the Government of India's eNAM portal.
+A production-ready digital agricultural marketplace inspired by the Government of India's AgriTrade portal.

 ## 🚀 Quick Start